 Did I mention that these kids were so excited that they each got one?
 It was like I was Santa Claus as I handed them out!

 Want to know what I taught these kids?
-I’ll be posting what they learned on Wednesday!
+Click on over to this post!